luisarizmendi/mlops-rhde-lab/resources/solutions/ai-specialist/serving/apps/object-detection-stream-manager/README.md

-# Object detection inference server
+# Object Detection Camera Stream Manager

 ## Description

-This Flask application provides object detection system using YOLO (You Only Look Once) for computer vision tasks.
+This Flask application provides a streaming interface and batch processing capabilities for object detection, working in conjunction with the YOLO Object Detection Inference Server.
+It handles camera streaming, frame processing, and visualization of detection results.

 ## Features

-- Object detection using YOLO
-- Webcam streaming with object annotations
+- Live webcam streaming with real-time object detection annotations
-- Batch image processing (for testing)
+- Batch image processing support
+- Real-time detection statistics
+- Automatic camera detection and configuration
-- Configurable detection thresholds
+- Multipart streaming with annotations and detection data
-- Endpoint giving predictions
-- GPU/CPU support
+- Color-coded visualization for different object classes

 ## Prerequisites

-- Python 3.8+
+- Python 3.9+
+- Flask
 - OpenCV
-- PyTorch
-- Ultralytics YOLO
+- NumPy
-- Flask
+- Requests

 You can run `pip install` using the `requirements.txt` file: